tomnotthomas/Docu.ai/README.md

 - Develop a multi-file upload feature for faster processing.
 - Extend document checks and increase reliability using custom models from Textract.
 - Implement a feature to handle multiple documents in one PDF.
+- Add a loading screen when the documents are still in process for the upload section

 ## Technologies Used 🛠️